justmat/d/README.md

 ## what's happening?

-d is made up of two parts; an engine providing bit crushing and sample rate reduction as well as tape style distortion/saturation, and a randomized control matrix.
+d is made up of two parts: an engine providing bit crushing and sample rate reduction as well as tape style distortion/saturation, and a randomized control matrix.

 ![d](assets/matrix-m.png)

+each time you launch d the control matrix is randomized, so **encoders 1/2/3** won't always react the same way. this adds lots of variation in the sounds produced and leads one to find **sweetspots**. learn how to save and recall **sweetspots** below.

-the control matrix is randomized each time you launch d, so there's lots of variation in the sounds produced by turning a knob. in addition to the matrix, you can also perform some special actions using the norns keys.
+in addition to the matrix, you can also perform some special actions using the norns keys.

 ### nice numbers

 ![d](assets/command-m.png)

-holding **key1** enters command mode. use **keys 2/3** to input numbers. releasing **key1** will input the command. note, the first two numbers are the same for related commands:
+pressing and holding **key1** enters command mode. use **keys 2/3** to input numbers. releasing **key1** will input the command.

+note, the first two numbers are the same for related commands:

 (22 - reset)